Tomev/QEL/Mermin/Mermin_readme.md

 # Mermin

-This is a readme for our Grover inequalities experiments.
+This is a readme for our Mermin inequalities experiments.

 ## Circuit naming convention